-However, vacations can also be expensive, and it helps to spread out the cost over several months and save everywhere you can by snagging items on sale rather than paying full price for last-minute vacation necessities.
-Start stocking up now on several types of supplies for your vacation.
+However, vacations can also be expensive.
+It helps to spread out the cost over several months and save everywhere you can by snagging items on sale rather than paying full price for last-minute vacation necessities.
+Start shopping for several types of supplies for your vacation stockpile now!

-Food: It’s probably too early to do your grocery shopping for the essential food on your trip, especially if you’ll be staying at a timeshare or vacation rental with a kitchen.
-However, it’s never too early to stock up on nonperishables that you may want to take along.
-The prices on these will add up if you buy them all at once, but adding an item or two to each of your grocery trips until then will help you absorb the cost.
+It’s probably too early to do your grocery shopping for essential food for your trip, especially if you’ll be staying at a timeshare or vacation rental with a kitchen.
+However, it’s never too early to stock up on nonperishables you may want to take along.
+You’ll really feel the food expenses if you buy everything all at once.
+Adding an item or two to each of your grocery trips until your vacation dates will help you absorb the cost.

-Skin Care: Being in the sun on vacation can be a bit of a shock after a winter largely spent indoors, so stock up on sunscreen and other skin care products for the family.
+Being in the sun on vacation can be a bit of a shock after a winter largely spent indoors, so stock up on sunscreen and other skin care products for the family.
 Spray sunscreens are perfect for getting good coverage quickly on squirmy kids, or you can opt for traditional lotions.
 Consider getting a separate gentle sunscreen for the face so it doesn’t sweat off or sting the eyes.
 In addition, purchase aloe in case someone gets sunburned on vacation.

-Clothing: Kids grow quickly, and your little ones will probably need some new clothes for the warm weather you’ll find on your vacation.
+Kids grow quickly, and your little ones will probably need some new clothes for the warm weather you’ll find on your vacation.
 Don’t be afraid to get out and shop early because spring sales often begin even before it’s warm enough to wear the clothes outside.

-Entertainment: You probably have lots of fun activities planned during your vacation, but there will always be some down time, too.
+You probably have lots of fun activities planned during your vacation, but there will always be some down time, too.
 Stock up on all of the supplies you need to keep your kids entertained while you travel, at restaurants, or if you encounter some rainy days during your vacation.
 Coloring pages, activity books, handheld electronic games, new apps for your tablet, and similar items are perfect for your trip.